Neilrw86/Nas-Automation/README.md

 **pre-req**
 - base package playbook - should prep for all tools and packages
 - base user setup - create users and enforce policy
 - DNS & DHCP
-  - - Define a host with dnsmasq & pi-hole

 - create runner